advorange/RedditImageDownloader/README.md

 # ImageDL
 Mass download images from websites and compare for duplicates.

-Currently there is only a Windows implementation, but any other operating system that supports .Net Core/Standard only needs the method that generates the brightness hash of pixels to work.
+Right now there is only a Windows version, but any other operating system that supports .Net Core/Standard only needs an implementation of the picture hashing.

 **Currently supports:**
 * 4chan
-* anime-pictures
+* Anime-Pictures
 * Artstation
 * DeviantArt
-* Eshuushuu (slow)
+* Eshuushuu
 * Imgur
 * Instagram (likely to have breaking changes in their API soon)
 * Moebooru